Ashish110110/MLOps/Project/model_monitoring/README.md

 ## Steps to execute the script

 1. Open 3 SSH terminal windows, terminal 1, terminal 2, terminal 3.
-Activate virtual environment which has the libraries mentioned in Pipfile.
+In all the terminals, activate virtual environment which has the libraries mentioned in Pipfile.
 You should be inside model_monitoring directory in all the 3 terminals.

 2. In Terminal 1, start the docker services by executing the following command :